carlmylo/docu-rpcs3/pages/english/cust-config/main.md

 folder: english
 toc: false
 tags: [custom-config, english]
-summary: "What to change for Rock Band 3 in RPCS3's Custom Configuration"
+summary: "What to change for Rock Band 3 in RPCS3's Custom Configuration."
 ---

 While a Quick Configuration should work in most cases, some things require additional settings, like microphones and MIDI instruments.
 This involves creating or editing a Custom Configuration for Rock Band 3.